iamdtang/skaterdav85.github.io/_posts/2015-01-12-jasmine-vs-mocha-chai-and-sinon.md

 });
 ```

 The assertions or expectations are where things start to differ.
-Mocha has a built in assertion library but everyone seems to use Chai.js as the assertion library.
-I don't have much experience with the standard assertions that Mocha provides but the examples in the documentation were pretty readable.
-Chai does not come with Mocha so this is another thing you will need to load into your setup.
+Mocha does not have a built in assertion library.
+There are several options though for both Node and the browser: Chai, should.js, expect.js, and better-assert.
+A lot of developers seem to choose Chai as the assertion library.
+Because none of these assertion libraries come with Mocha, this is another thing you will need to load into your setup.
 Chai comes with 3 different assertion flavors.
 It has the `should` style, the `expect` style, and the `assert` style.
 The `expect` style is similar to Jasmine.

 __Jasmine__